Ridrik/DroneLab-Demo/docs/quadcopterX_overview.md

 ### Motor Indexing and Rotation Directions

 Motor indices follow the simulator’s **actuator order 0–3**, all normalized 0–1.
+The actual order and orientation is configurable in the GUI Editor, under the `Mixer` tab.
+The default configuration is as follows:

             Front (+X)
                 ^